arpeggito/Kinesis_DataStream_Pipeline/README.md

     - **Approach:** Use JSON format for storing data in S3 for human readability.
 Parquet format can be considered for better performance and storage efficiency if needed.

-## Conclusion
-This architecture provides a robust and scalable solution for processing and storing a high volume of diverse events in real-time.
-By leveraging AWS services like Kinesis, Lambda, DynamoDB, and S3, we ensure efficient data processing, deduplication, and storage, while maintaining scalability and cost-effectiveness.

 ![Babbel_Challenge drawio](https://github.com/arpeggito/babbel_challenge/assets/145495639/edff27c8-7602-44d9-aeda-85f2fff1f6b9)

 ## How to make it work.